 - Missing that fragrant pine scent?
 That can be resolved too: buy some pine-scented candles.
 Picking up a scented candle after Thanksgiving can be a new tradition!

 Holiday traditions vary by family, culture, and geographic location.
 One thing remains constant: traditions are learned and passed on through generations.
 Some traditions stay the same, some are forgotten, and some are tweaked to suit changing needs or values.
-As an island state, we approach many things differently in Hawaii than on the mainland – including the winter holidays!
+As an island state, we approach many things differently in Hawai’i than in other places – including the winter holidays!
 Although the cut tree may be a familiar and treasured tradition for many, in light of the risk and costs of importing live plants, perhaps the time has come to create new traditions that protect Hawai’i and Mother Earth.

 And if you still must have a live tree, we implore you: please buy local!